Calm before the storm?

 - the amount Medicare spent on that product in a given year

 You’ll recall that I found a 9% decrease in the number of Medicare beneficiaries who received walkers from 2012 to 2013 and a 9.7% decrease from 2013 to 2014.
-That’s an 18.7% total decrease pre- and post-Round 2 of competitive bidding, which saw reduced reimbursement spread to cities across the country.
+From 2012 to 2014, pre- and post-Round 2 of competitive bidding, which saw reduced reimbursement spread to cities across the country, I found a 17.9% decrease.

 At the time, I was anxious to add 2015 data to the mix.
 Round 2 went into effect July 1, 2013, so 2015 data would give us a picture that spans more than two years.